 5. Make your insights actionable.
 Ask yourself whether a reader will be able to act upon your advice right away after going through your story.
 If the answer is yes, you’re on the right track.

-6. We don’t accept openly promotional materials, however you can highlight your or your company’s expertise if it fits naturally into the flow of the text.
-Keep your story educational and useful by making effort to create valuable source of information.
+6. We don’t accept openly promotional materials, however, you can highlight your or your company’s expertise if it fits naturally into the flow of the text.
+Keep your story educational and useful by making an effort to create a valuable source of information.